 Contact our office to schedule an appointment today at Asthma & Allergy Associates:

-Your screening or treatment may be covered by insurance.
+Your screening or treatment may be covered by insurance. ent visit may be covered by insurance.
+We accept all major insurances, MEDICARE, MEDICAID, and TRICARE.
+Please contact your insurance company for coverage details.
 We also accept cash and credit card payment.
-Please contact your insurance company for coverage details.

 Food allergies affect approximately 5 percent of adults and 8 percent of children in the United States.

 Food allergy is a serious medical condition affecting up to 15 million people in the United States, including 1 in 13 children.
 Being informed about food allergies, hidden triggers/sources, and treatment approaches is a key to living well with food allergies for our patients in Colorado Springs, Pueblo, Canyon City, and other southern Colorado communities.